mostafahtm/cc-ss24-exercise-3/README.md

 ## Exercise 3 for Cloud Computing - Micro Services with Docker & NGINX ##

 ### Summary of Project ###

-In this project, the monolithic BookStore web application is refactored into microservices using Docker Compose and NGINX.
-Each core functionality (GET, POST, PUT, DELETE, rendering) runs in its own container.
-An NGINX load balancer dynamically routes traffic based on HTTP methods, and all services communicate via a shared MongoDB instance.
+In this project, the monolithic BookStore web application is refactored into microservices using **Docker Compose** and **NGINX**.
+Each core functionality (GET, POST, PUT, DELETE, render) is deployed as an isolated container.
+An NGINX load balancer intelligently routes traffic based on HTTP methods, and services interact via a shared **MongoDB** instance.

 #### Key Features:

-Microservices architecture with 5 decoupled containers
+- Microservices architecture with 5 decoupled containers

-Load balancing with NGINX based on HTTP request methods
+- Load balancing with NGINX based on HTTP request methods

-Multi-stage Docker builds for lightweight container images
+- Multi-stage Docker builds for lightweight images

-Environment-based MongoDB configuration
+- MongoDB connection via environment variables

-Designed for cloud-native deployment and scalability
+- Cloud-native design optimized for scalability

-This assignment deepens your understanding of container orchestration, service isolation, and traffic routing in modern cloud environments.
+This assignment strengthens understanding of **container orchestration**, **service isolation**, and **method-based traffic routing** in distributed systems.

 ### Task Description